Trending Topics

 3. Data-driven predictive technologies

 Unexpected downtime is, as always, one of the biggest wastes of resources for a manufacturer, cutting into the bottom line, threatening deadlines, and adversely affecting equipment life span and output quality.
-With remote monitoring developments that bring monitoring closer to real-time than ever before, predictive technology is poised to make a major breakthrough in 2024.
+With remote monitoring developments that bring monitoring closer to real-time than ever before, cloud-based predictive technology made a major breakthrough in 2024.
 Predictive maintenance is the primary manifestation of these advances, enabling manufacturers to identify potential problems early, schedule downtime when convenient, ensure that parts and personnel are prepared, and keep operations running as planned.
+In the coming year, there are likely to be further advancements in terms of prescriptive analytics that provide actionable recommendations.
+As these emerge, humans and AI will become collaborators in the decision-making process.

 4. 5G & edge computing

 Industrial edge computing means that not only do robots, motors and other machines communicate with the central server, but they also have data processing capabilities of their own.
 By sending information such as operating conditions or cycle times back to the main server, this equipment on the outermost edge of the network can provide valuable insights that can be used to improve performance.
 This is expected to become an even greater element of IIoT as 5G networks reduce the restrictions on speed and bandwidth that affected these connections in years past.
-Click here to learn more about how 5G is changing IIoT.
+Many experts also anticipate that AI will be integrated on the edge for smarter devices, and network slicing will offer more customization in terms of connectivity solutions.

 5. Fog computing

 Cloud computing is critical for enabling the connections that make the IIoT possible.
 However, there are limitations in terms of transmission and propagation caused by the distance between cloud servers and IIoT networks.
 However, fog computing offers a solution.
 This technology relocates intelligence to the edge of the network, where the machinery exists.
 This enables real-time control as well as enhanced security and greater manageability.
-It’s easy to see how fog computing in IIoT should become standard practice throughout the industry.
+It’s easy to see how fog computing in IIoT should become standard practice throughout the industry, especially if 2025 brings increased standardization and interoperability between devices.

 6. Digital twins

-Remote access is a common thread through 2024 IIoT trends, for convenience and productivity as much as for health and safety (which we will discuss in greater depth below).
+Remote access is a common thread through most recent IIoT trends, for convenience and productivity as much as for health and safety (which we will discuss in greater depth below).
 One of the biggest advances in remote manufacturing operations is digital twin technology, which is a digital representation of a physical component or machine in a factory.
 Through sensors and connectivity, the digital twin is constantly updated to reflect the actual condition, status and performance of the physical piece.
 IIoT manufacturing technology such as AI enables simulations that can aid in planning and forecasting — all without the need to be on the factory floor, or even on-site.
+The use of virtual and augmented reality technologies could bring more realism and accuracy to these simulations in 2025, leading to better results.

 7. Health and safety